Introduction

 superclass (parent) - the class being inherited from

+To inherit from a class, use the extends keyword.
 In the example below, the Car class (subclass) inherits the attributes and methods from the Vehicle class (superclass):

 Example